WillPeden/weigh_my_fish/README.md

 # weigh_my_fish
 A simple app to convert fish length to weight.

-I have been frustrated that there is no reliable app to convert salmon length to weight, one which references its conversion rates and is easy to use.
-Currently this is just an idea in development
+After speaking to some anglers grumbling that there is no reliable estimator to get a weight from a length of a salmon, I thought that should be possible.
+Currently this is just an idea in development.
+Seeking conversion data.